: Alert :

 Routesetters are a unique mix of an industrial athlete, craftsman, artisan, choreographer, and product designer.
 They are well-versed in a variety of climbing and movement styles.
 They constantly evolve the craft as the needs of our community change and welcome your feedback.

-Eddie is the Head Routesetter of LIC and has been setting for 13 years.
+Eddie is the Assistant Director of Routesetting and has been setting for 13 years.
 He likes to create complex climbs that challenge members to learn new abilities and problem-solve.
 Eddie likes to use routesetting as a conduit to share his experiences in climbing with others.
 He hopes to create a memorable experience for every customer that comes into the gym.

 Outside the climbing gym, Eddie likes to spend time with his dog Annie, and immerse himself in the virtual realms of World of Warcraft and Apex Legends.